NanoComp/meep/doc/docs/Build_From_Source.md

 **`--with-gcc-arch=arch`, `--without-gcc-arch`**
 —
 By default, Meep's configure script tries to guess the gcc `-march` flag for the system you are compiling on using `-mtune` instead when `--enable-portable-binary` is specified.
 If it guesses wrong, or if you want to specify a different architecture, you can pass it here.
+Alternatively, if you want to compile using your native architecture, you can just use `--disable-portable-binary` and omit `--with-gcc-arch` entirely.
+This approach will leave it up to your compiler to automatically determine the architecture.
 If you want to omit `-march`/`-mtune` flags entirely, pass `--without-gcc-arch`.

 **`--with-openmp`**
 —